How to use freight forwarding

 The five main factors that influence cost are:

-mode of transport - eg airfreight can be significantly more expensive than transit by road, rail or ship
+mode of transport - for example airfreight can be significantly more expensive than transit by road, rail or ship

 weight and volume - charges are usually based on the weight of goods, but calculation switches to volume above a certain threshold (one cubic metre per tonne for shipping, three for road, and six for air)